aliaksah/EMJMCMC2016/index.md

 install.packages("https://github.com/aliaksah/EMJMCMC2016/raw/master/EMJMCMC_1.4_bin.tar.gz", repos = NULL, type="source")
 ```

 * Notice that some dependencies might be required.
-To install dependencies before installation of the package run:
+To install dependencies before installation of the package run (additionally, this will also load the source code for the EMJMCMC2016 package without installing it):
 ```R
 source("https://raw.githubusercontent.com/aliaksah/EMJMCMC2016/master/R/the_mode_jumping_package4.r")
 ```